-The Center for Integrative Studies is pleased to announce the eleventh annual “Magnus the Good” Awards.
+The Center for Integrative Studies is pleased to announce the twelfth annual “Magnus the Good” Awards.
 Open to projects from any discipline or combination of disciplines, Magnus the Good Awards are intended to encourage student and faculty collaboration.
-One or more awards of up to $3000 each, to support collaborative, student-faculty projects during the 2013-14 academic year, will be announced by March 1, 2013.
+One or more awards of up to $3000 each, to support collaborative, student-faculty projects during the 2014-15 academic year, will be announced by May 10, 2014.

 The selection committee seeks to award projects that are built on actual collaborative work between students and faculty rather than student work supervised by a faculty member, or faculty work in which the student assists.

-Work on projects may begin in summer or fall 2013, but must be completed by May 15, 2014.
+Work on projects may begin in summer or fall 2014, but must be completed by end of classes in May 2015.

 Application : Students and faculty apply for a Magnus the Good Award as a team.
 Applications should include a description of the research or activity envisioned, a budget for the project specifying how an award of up to $3000 would be used, the projected outcome of the project, and a plan for public presentation of project outcomes.

 - a total budget for the project, including the place of the award in the proposed budget;